salrashid123/go-tpm-wrapping/README.md

   This mode utilizes a TPM `Endorsement Public Key (EKPub)` to wrap the some data which can ONLY get decrypted by the TPM that owns the EKPub

-  This mode does not require access to a local TPM
+  This mode does not require access to a local TPM to encrypt data but does require access to the target TPM to decrypt.

 For a detailed description on how these modes work, see the [Background](#background) section at the end